MacHu-GWU/Dev-Exp-Share/docs/source/01-AWS/14-Machine-Learning/04-Augmented-AI-Root/04-Pdf-to-Data-Solution/README.rst

 .. tab:: 7.
 Comprehend

-    Once the detect entity operation is done, it will store the machine readable detected entities data in JSON to S3 Bucket.
+    Once the detect-entity operation is done, it will store the machine readable detected entities data in JSON in S3 Bucket.

 .. tab:: 8.
 Detected Entities